ultraleap/UnrealPlugin/README.md

 The examples folder (`UltraleapTracking Content/InteractionEngine/ExampleScenes`) contains a series of example scenes that demonstrate the features of the Interaction Engine.

-All of the examples can be used with Ultraleap tracked hands with and Ultraleap Tracking Device *or* with any XR controller that Unreal provides built-in support for, such as Oculus Touch controllers or Vive controllers.
+All of the examples can be used with Ultraleap tracked hands using an Ultraleap Tracking Device *or* with any XR controller that Unreal provides built-in support for, such as Oculus Touch controllers or Vive controllers.

 ## Example 1: Interaction Objects 101